Updated · Feb 11, 2024

 (Source: Backinko, WiredSEO)

-2019 SEO statistics point to a drop in clicks on the first search result.
+SEO statistics highlight a drop in clicks on the first search result.
+Just a year earlier, the top organic Google page had a click-through rate of 31.7%.

 Even though ranking number one is not that important, landing your page on one of the first two pages is.